amballa/Unit-2-Project/index.md

 To my surprise, the two models "cared" about very different features!

 ## Concluding Thoughts
 My approach is very basic.
+There are other factors beyonds stats that go into draft decisions.
+One such factor is the kind of player a team is looking to add to its roster in any given year.
+Another may be personality.

 Some potential improvements could be made by:
 * finding the right combination of stats
 * handling 0s and 1s for percentage features better or dropping those observations altogether